Front and Rear Seats

 Position the seat so you can wear the seat belt correctly, while being as far away from the front airbag as possible:

 - Sit upright with both feet on the floor and the seat back in an upright position.

 - Make sure you can easily reach the pedals and that your arms are slightly bent when holding the steering wheel.
-Your chest should be at least 25 cm from the center of the airbag cover.
+Your chest should be at least 10 inches (25 cm) from the center of the airbag cover.

 - Place the shoulder section of the seat belt mid-way between your neck and your shoulder.
 Fit the lap section of the belt tightly across your hips, not across your stomach.

-Model S seats include integrated head supports that cannot be adjusted or removed.
+Model Y seats include integrated head supports in the front that cannot be adjusted or removed.